Learn and Connect

 Videos: The NNA-CO will continue to feature NNA-funded projects in social media and our newsletters.
 We encourage every NNA project to develop a short video that introduces your Broader Impact and community engagement work.
 Here is some more guidance on making a video.

-NNA Annual Community Meeting (2022 dates TBD): Participate in the annual meeting to learn about education and outreach opportunities, as well as to learn how other NNA projects are approaching their outreach efforts.
+NNA Annual Community Meeting: Participate in the annual meeting to learn about education and outreach opportunities, as well as to learn how other NNA projects are approaching their outreach efforts.

 Connect: Check out the NNA-CO website.